yusunnny/CST-former/README.md

 - The development dataset can be downloaded from the link.
     - [Sony-TAu Realistic Spatial Soundscapes 2023 (STARSS23)](https://zenodo.org/record/7709052)
     - [Sony-TAu Realistic Spatial Soundscapes 2023 (STARSS22)](https://zenodo.org/records/6600531)
-- Official Synthetic dataset can be downloaded from the link.
+- The official Synthetic dataset can be downloaded from the link.
     - [[DCASE2022 Task 3] Synthetic SELD mixtures for baseline training](https://zenodo.org/record/6406873#.ZEjVc3ZByUl)

 ## Getting Started
 ### Directory Structure
-We recommend you to follow the below directory structure. foa_dev, metadata_dev, and video_dev are from the above link of zenodo.
+We recommend you follow the directory structure below. foa_dev, metadata_dev, and video_dev are from the above link of zenodo.
 ```
 DCASE_SELD                                   This repository.
 ├── data